 Boost Your Applications

 Further, you can reference your attendance on the Young Journalist Programme in your UCAS personal statement as an example of where you gained key skills such as working under pressure, problem-solving, teamwork, and public speaking.
+You can also complete the online assessment after the programme and receive a personalised certificate for passing.

 The InvestIN Commitment